A deep learning approach to data-driven model-free pricing and to martingale optimal transport: Introduction

 We present an approach enabling the fast and reliable computation of model-independent price bounds of financial derivatives.
-This approach is mainly based on supervised deep learning (\cite{lecun2015deep}, \cite{schmidhuber2015deep}) and proposes how a deep\footnote{We speak of \emph{deep} neural networks if there are at least $2$ hidden layers involved.} feed-forward neural network\footnote{As a convention we refer to feed-forward simply as neural networks throughout the paper.} can be trained to learn the relationship between observed financial data and associated model-independent price bounds of any potentially high-dimensional financial derivative from an entire parametric class of exotic options.
+This approach is mainly based on supervised deep learning (\cite{lecun2015deep}, \cite{schmidhuber2015deep}) and proposes how a deep\footnote{We speak of \emph{deep} neural networks if there are at least $2$ hidden layers involved.} feed-forward neural network\footnote{As a convention we refer to feed-forward simply as neural networks throughout the paper.} can be trained to learn the relationship between observed financial data and associated model-independent price bounds of any potentially high-dimensional financial derivative from an entire parametric class of exotic\footnote{ Every option that is neither a call nor a put option is called \emph{exotic}.} options.
 The great advantage of the presented methodology is that, in contrast to computational intensive and therefore potentially time-consuming pricing methods which have to be reapplied for each new set of observed financial data and each derivative one wants to valuate, it allows to use a \textit{sole} \textit{pre-trained} neural network for \textit{real time} pricing of every financial derivative from a pre-specified class of payoff functions.
 Let us consider some family of financial derivatives defined through payoff functions